-So, here we are at the Rwanda Genocide Memorial Centre.
-Above and below, you are looking at a concrete crypt, 3 meters deep and filled, width and breadth, floor to ceiling with coffins.
+Here we are at the Kigali Genocide Memorial Centre.
+In the next few photos, you are looking at a concrete crypt, three meters deep and filled — width and breadth, floor to ceiling — with coffins.

 Each coffin, however, does not necessarily contain the remains of just one deceased individual (this is rarely the case) — no, in fact, each coffin may contain the remains of up to 50 different individuals.